Campaign-Buddy/campaign-buddy-packages/packages/panel-layout/README.md

 - Rendering a tabbed layout in each grid cell with default tab rendering that can be extended by consumers for more complex tab use cases (e.g. tabs with app specific hover behaviors)
 - Providing an API for pane components to update the text of the tab
 - Providing width/height to pane components
+- Providing a standard pattern/API for serializing pane state in saved layouts via URIs
 - Resizing and drag and drop logic

 ## Out of scope for this component